A room rate must include mandatory hotel fees to be honest.

 The American Hotel and Lodging Association (AHLA) wants to continue false hotel advertising by not including mandatory hotel fees in room rates.

 False hotel advertising is a shameful and dishonest practice and it must stop.
-Travelers United worked together with the Business Travel Coalition and an independent consumer advocate, Ed Perkins, back in 2012, to goad the Federal Trade Commission (FTC) into protecting consumers from this kind of false advertising.
+Since 2012, Travelers United has led the fight against resort fees.
+The advocacy organization worked to goad the Federal Trade Commission (FTC) into protecting consumers from this kind of false advertising.

 The consumer advocacy groups got the FTC’s attention.
 The Commission sent a letter to hotel companies and online travel agencies, but the proposed solution, after being shrouded in secrecy for almost four years, still allowed false advertising.
 Though the Washington Post has reported that our government consumer watchdog is beginning to pivot and demand truth in advertising, the false hotel advertising continues.
 It has continued for the past six years as the FTC studies the problem.

 The initial FTC solution was to require hotels to disclose mandatory hotel fees.
 However, that still allowed properties to advertise false room rates that distorted the market.
 The false advertised price was allowed to be $100 a night, but the real price was $130 after the mandatory fees were assessed at checkout.
 Even online travel agents had to play by the hotels’ deceitful rules.

 Honest hotel companies were forced by the market to become dishonest.

 Eventually, honest hotel companies found themselves losing business to dishonest companies that chose to rely on false hotel advertising to sell their rooms.
 Even when faced with an advertising campaign against hidden hotel-imposed fees mounted by honest hoteliers, consumers did not realize that they were being flimflammed.
 Consumers thought fees were consistent across all properties.